As we edge into fall and winter, braised dishes are all the rage.

 Another tip is not to try to rush the cooking process.
 Braising is meant to be a slow cook, on a lower heat setting for a long period of time.
 You cook the meat until it is fork-tender and the result is pure, comforting magic.

 This beef brisket is braised in apple cider, which brings out a whole new level of flavor in the meat itself.
 Yes, it’s just as delicious as it sounds.
 Trust me.
+I’ve even served this as an alternative to turkey one year for Thanksgiving!

 This particular recipe might sound fancy, but it truly is a very easy dish to master.
 You have a few steps to complete in the beginning, but most of the cooking is done low and slow in the oven.